Sign up for this email series:

 Distal arthritis refers to inflammation and stiffness in the distal interphalangeal joints, those closest to the tips of fingers and toes.
 Nail changes — another psoriatic arthritis differentiator — are common with distal arthritis, which is experienced by 10 percent of people with PsA.

 Psoriatic arthritis not only affects the body’s joints.
-It can also create symptoms in the skin, eyes, and other organs.
+It can also create symptoms in the skin, eyes, and other organs, as well as affect quality of life.
 The following symptoms include early warning signs, as well as common indicators of advanced disease.